Neerajtata1527/BeyondCareers/README.md

 The only downside is that the site "sleeps" if not used for a while, so sometimes it takes about a minute to load after being idle.
 After that, it stays active for a while.

 **Solution to tackle coldstart on render**
-To tackle this downside of render i.e(idle state of website upon not using it), i had made use of some automated bot(uptimer robot) which will keep the website in active state continously by visiting the website after every 5 minutes..
+To tackle this downside of render i.e(idle state of website upon not using it), i had made use of some automated bot(uptimer robot) which will keep the website in active state continuously by visiting the website after every 5 minutes..

 ---